Creating a DNS sinkhole with Perl and unbound(8)

 Tested on OpenBSD 7.0 and OpenBSD 7.1-current

 NOTE (2023-09-10): I’m deprecating genblock, please use domain-sift instead. domain-sift has a proper test suite and packaging, unlike genblock.
-This page and genblock are kept around for historical purposes, at least for now.
+This page and genblock remain available for historical purposes, at least for now.

 What is a DNS sinkhole?

-A DNS sinkhole is a domain name server that doesn’t perform domain name resolution for certain domains (typically those that contain undesired content, such as trackers, malware, and ads).
+A Domain Name System (DNS) sinkhole is a domain name server that doesn’t perform domain name resolution for certain domains (typically those that contain undesired content, such as trackers, malware, and ads).

-Ordinarily, a client asks for the IP address associated with a domain and the configured DNS server will provide it.
-Here, the canary domain “use-application-dns.net” is used as an example.
+Ordinarily, a client asks for the IP address associated with a domain and the configured DNS server provides it.
+Here, the canary domain “use-application-dns.net” serves as an example.

 $ host use-application-dns.net